idoperi/wp-starter-theme/README.md

-# Terem WordPress Theme Development
+# Moveo WordPress Theme Development

 ## Overview

-This repository contains the `wp-content` directory for the Terem WordPress theme.
-Follow the instructions below to set up the Terem theme in a WordPress installation.
+This repository contains the `wp-content` directory for the moveo WordPress theme.
+Follow the instructions below to set up the moveo theme in a WordPress installation.

 ## Prerequisites